jguida941/checksum-and-cert-toolkit/doc/ProtectingSensitiveData.md

 and are the ones you should use if you can.
 However, not all systems support these two protocols.
 You will likely encounter systems that support version 1.0 of TLS and various versions of SSL.
-Try to stay away from SSL, and instead use one of the TLS versions—preferably the most modern version that is supported by your systems.
+Try to stay away from SSL, and instead use one of the TLS versions-preferably the most modern version that is supported by your systems.
 One TLS 1.2 specification is RFC 5246; TLS 1.3 is RFC 8446.

 Recent JDKs already disable SSLv3 and often TLS 1.0/1.1 by default; use